US official: 2020 census to end Oct. 5 despite court order

 ORLANDO, Fla.
 (AP) — U.S. Secretary of Commerce Wilbur Ross says the 2020 census will end Oct.
-5, despite a federal judge’s ruling last week allowing the head count of every U.S. resident to continue through the end of October, according to a tweet posted on the Census Bureau’s website Monday.
+5, despite a federal judge’s ruling last week allowing the head count of every U.S. resident to continue through the end of October, according to a tweet posted by the Census Bureau on Monday.

-The tweet said the ability for people to self-respond to the census questionnaire and the door-knocking phase when census takers go to homes that haven’t yet responded is targeted to end Oct.
+The tweet said the ability for people to self-respond to the census questionnaire and the door-knocking phase when census takers go to homes that haven’t yet responded are targeted to end Oct.
 5.

 The announcement came as a virtual hearing was being held in San Jose, California, as a follow-up to U.S. District Judge Lucy Koh’s preliminary injunction.
-The injunction ordered last week suspended the Census Bureau’s deadline for ending the head count on Sept.
-30, which automatically reverted the deadline back to an older Census Bureau plan in which the deadline for ending field operations was Oct.
+The injunction issued last week suspended the Census Bureau’s deadline for ending the head count on Sept.
+30, which automatically reverted back to an older Census Bureau plan in which the timeline for ending field operations was Oct.
 31.

 The new Oct.
 5 deadline doesn’t necessarily violate the judge’s order because the injunction just suspended the Sept.
 30 deadline for field operations, as well as a Dec.
 31 deadline the Census Bureau has for turning in figures used for determining how many congressional seats each state gets in a process known as apportionment.
 The census also is used to determine how to distribute $1.5 trillion in federal spending annually.